Mildred and Richard Loving: Later life

-The Lovings had two children together: Donald Lendberg Loving (October 8, 1958 – August 2000) and Peggy Loving (born c.
+The Lovings had three children together: Sidney Clay Jeter (January 27, 1957 – May 2010), Donald Lendberg Loving (October 8, 1958 – August 2000), Peggy Loving (born c.
 1960).
-Mildred's oldest, Sidney Clay Jeter (January 27, 1957 – May 2010), was born in Caroline County prior to her relationship with Richard.
-He lived with the Lovings.
 Each of the children married and had their own families.
 At the time of her death, Mildred had eight grandchildren and eleven great-grandchildren.

 After the Supreme Court ruled on the case in 1967, the couple moved with their children back to Central Point, Virginia, where Richard built them a house.
 This was their home for the rest of their lives.

 Mildred said she considered her marriage and the court decision to be "God's work".
 She supported everyone's right to marry whomever they wished.
 In 1965, while the case was pending, she told the Washington Evening Star, "We loved each other and got married.
 We are not marrying the state.
 The law should allow a person to marry anyone he wants."

 On June 12, 2007, Mildred issued a statement on the 40th anniversary of the Loving v.
 Virginia Supreme Court decision.